 Maryland initiatives benefit from lottery sales

 Maryland was one of the first states to create a lottery system.
-In fact, the first Maryland Lottery tickets were sold way back in 1973.
+In fact, the first Maryland Lottery tickets were originally sold way back in 1973.

 The state, however, is a bit behind times when it comes to online sales.
 Players in Maryland must still physically visit a retailer in order to purchase tickets.